sloveys/Bloch_Sphere_Three/README.md

 # Bloch_Sphere_Three
-Render a Bloch Sphere in a website with three.js
+Render a Bloch Sphere in a website with three.js.

+Is only tested and known to work in Firefox.